Manual Installation Guide

 3. Successfully run vanilla Morrowind via OpenMW with no mods or settings changes

-4. Configure your mod and Morrowind install paths on the user settings page.
+4. Configure your mod and Morrowind install paths on the site settings page.
 You can also opt into mods and mod features that require an OpenMW Dev Build

 5. Choose a mod list (each are listed and described below)